gerryd/cookbook/content/basics/ingredients/flour.md

 flour, without additives.
 This is sometimes called "all-purpose flour" or "plain flour".

-Likewise, if a recipe just mentions "flour", it is safe to assume you the recipe calls for plain flour.
+Likewise, if a recipe just mentions "flour", it is safe to assume the recipe calls for plain flour.

-Do note that while they look similar, baking powder is something very different than baking soda.
+Do note that while they look similar, baking powder is something very different from baking soda.

 Some people claim they add salt to their self-rising flour mix, but I'm not a fan.
-It is not common and not necessary and can lead to different results.
+It is not common, not necessary, and can lead to different results.
 If you want to try, the consensus seems to be to use about 2 g of salt per kg of flour.